1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

 ‘Participant’ means an individual who takes part in Program sessions;

-‘Program’ means Sport Australia's Sporting Schools program, and its associated Club Connect program component (as applicable), which are designed to help primary and secondary schools increase children’s participation in sport, and are delivered in partnership with NSOs;
+‘Program’ means the ASC's Sporting Schools program, and its associated Club Connect program component (as applicable), which are designed to help primary and secondary schools increase children’s participation in sport, and are delivered in partnership with NSOs;

 ‘Program Parameters’ means the requirements for conduct of the applicable component of the Program (as updated from time to time);